 Weight: 9.9 ounces

-The Samsung Galaxy Z Fold 2 came out last September and is available for sale through multiple carriers as well as unlocked.
+The Samsung Galaxy Z Fold 2 release date was September 18, 2020.
+It's available for sale through multiple carriers as well as unlocked.

-Samsung prices the Galaxy Z Fold 2 at $1,999 with 256GB of storage and 12GB of RAM.
+When it debuted the Galaxy Z Fold 2 cost $1,999 for 256GB of storage and 12GB of RAM.
 Note that a microSD card slot is not included and there are no other capacities available.
-Original Galaxy Fold owners can trade in their device for up to an $800 value.
+These days, after a permanent $200 price cut, the Galaxy Z Fold 2 sells for $1,799.
+(That could be a sign that Samsung is looking to clear out stock in advance of the anticipated launch of the Galaxy Z Fold 3 later this year.)

-If you're looking for Galaxy Z Fold 2 deals, the phone has been discounted as low as $999, which makes it a much better value.
+If you're looking for Galaxy Z Fold 2 deals, the phone has been discounted as low as $999.
 So it can pay to look for sales on this foldable phone.
 The Galaxy Z Fold 2 is available through all of the major carriers, including AT&T, Verizon and T-Mobile (Sprint), as well as unlocked.

 Samsung offers the Galaxy Z Premier Service for the Z Fold 2, which includes on-demand concierge support from dedicated experts.
 In addition, Z Fold 2 owners can get a membership to FoundersCard, access to a prepared meal from a Michelin star restaurant and access to a various golf clubs.